Overcoming Fear: Lessons from a Rescue Kitten’s Life

 Fear is powerful.

-Some anxiety is healthy about new situations because it alerts us to danger, but intense fear can paralyze, as with Patches.
+Some anxiety can be healthy about new situations; it alerts us to danger, but intense fear can paralyze, as with Patches.

 Do not be dismayed, for I am your God.